I only ever cried over three people in my life:

 Turning back to Julie, I tell her that I heard her friends say they were going to the Polo Lounge.
 Then I smile to myself, knowing that with her having no money to get in, my chances of taking her home have suddenly doubled.

-She swears a couple more times, downs her Malibu in one go, and then turns around and asks if I’ve got a mobile phone she can borrow.
+She swears a couple more times, downs the rest of her Malibu in one go, then turns around and asks if I’ve got a mobile phone she can borrow.

 I’ve decided it’s about time that I played the distinguished gentleman card.

 “No strings attached.
 I just don’t want to have it on my conscience that –”

 “Taxi, of course… I could call it from your house.”

 Chivalry, Romeo, will get you absolutely everywhere.

 We make small talk on the way home.
 Turns out she’s a dancer, that’s all she’s ever wanted to do since she was a kid.